2kranki/libCmn/README.md

     csv file parsing
     simple wav file object used to generate morse code big/small endian support to name just a few of them.
-Look in src/cmn_defs.h for a comprehensive list of the objects available.
+Look in src/cmn_defs.h and objects.json.txt for a comprehensive list of the objects available.

 It is intended that each object be self documenting and consistent in its usage from other objects within this library.